AllisonBaileyR14/dataoptimal.github.io/_posts/statistics/2020-02-28-correlations.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/survey_cor.png">

+As shown in the PCA results, education level and income were the biggest factor in Land Conservation support or opposition.

 Here is the R Markdown document to how these maps were produced:
 <iframe width="100%" height="500px" src="../images/survey_analysis.html" class="cool"></iframe>